Monitoring Mustache Template Reference¶

 Custom Function Support¶

 Observe added the ability to treat sections of rendered template as mutable by a function.
-A specific use case is to apply formatting or encoding to a single scetion of a template, but not the whole template.
-The custom functions that Observe supports for monitoring include:
+A specific use case is to apply formatting or encoding to a single section of a template, but not the whole template.
+The real power is passing rendered sub-elements to the function as they may not be properly formatted for their context.
+The syntax is like:

 {{#subsection}}